 How to Tell if You Have a Poltergeist

 Find out the six terrifying signs that could indicate a genuine poltergeist haunting.
-Often confused with ghosts, poltergeists are something quite different.
+Often confused with other kinds of ghosts, poltergeists are something quite different.
 And unlike a ghost, poltergeists aren’t typically connected to a deceased person or a tragedy.

 Poltergeist is a German word which means “noisy ghost or spirit,” ‘poltern’ meaning “to make noise” and ‘Geist’ meaning “a ghost or spirit.”
 In a word, poltergeists cause physical disturbances and wreak havoc.
 Yet, as a rule, no one actually sees them.